PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 later Reshape and fusion reconciliation boundaries, aggregate return schema, shared index, and LayoutState forwarding remain unchanged.
 The full legacy fixture retains identical ModelIR and statistics.

+The second extra final-convergence reconciliation is now characterized over its complete mutation interval.
+A strict expected-failure event-order fixture requires it to be skipped when both the optional first reconciliation and dynamic-Reshape resolution return zero.
+Separate passing paths retain it after a first-reconciliation metadata change or a Reshape rewrite.
+The already guarded first scan and the final post-fusion reconciliation remain unchanged in production at this checkpoint.